lawrancej/CompilerDesign/textbook/03-parsing.md

 ### What is a LL(k) grammar?

-An LL(k) grammar parses sentences from the top down in left to right order of input without returning backwards.
+A LL(k) grammar parses sentences from the top down in left to right order of input without returning backwards.
 The (k) refers to an incoming number of k token strings that the parser is able to take into consideration as it determines rules.
 Every step of derivation must be already be defined in the grammar's parse tree and k tokens for it to be LL(k) grammar.

 ### What is a LR(k) grammar?

+A LL(k) grammar parses sentences from the bottom up in left to right order of input without returning backwards, and results in a reversed rightmost derivation.
+Like LL(k) grammars, the (k) refers to a number of k lookahead input as it parses symbols appearing earlier than k.

 ### What is Backus-Naur Form?
 <!--3.2.3 LL Parser Kyle Cantrell-->